to start, to begin

 Class and Performances

 Consistency in training is of the utmost importance.
-It allows a dancer to obtain proper muscle development and growth, and to build a strong community within the group.
-Therefore, regular absences will not be tolerated.
-All débuter students are required to attend all scheduled weekly level classes and rehearsals for Nutcracker and the end-of-the-year showcase unless ill or due to other uncontrollable circumstances.
+It allows a dancer to obtain proper muscle development and growth, and to build a strong community within the group, because of this regular absences will not be tolerated.
+All débuter students are required to attend all scheduled weekly level classes and rehearsals for Nutcracker and the end of the year showcase unless ill or due to other uncontrollable circumstances.

 Bi-Annual Parent Meetings

 Parents and students will be expected to meet with the school director and/or their primary teacher twice in the school year.
-Once in January before the start of the new semester and once after the dance year has ended in June.
-Sign-up for meetings will be announced prior to meeting periods.
-These meetings will be a time to discuss goals, progress, and level/track placement for the coming semester.
+Once in January before the start of the new semester and once after the dance year has ended in June. (sign up for meetings will be announced prior to meeting periods) These meetings will be a time to discuss goals, progress, and level placement for the coming semester.
 This is an extremely important time to be open, honest and candid about where everyone is at in order to minimize frustration and allow all to be working forward with the same ideals and intentions.

-While traditionally ballet-based programs have strict dress code policies, at développé we feel strongly that a dancer who feels like they look their best will dance their best.
-Thus for ballet classes dancers are to wear leotards and tights (for dancers identifying as female) or fitted t-shirts and tights (for dancers identifying as male) that make them feel that way.
-Tights and shoes need to match each other to allow for a clean seamless line, but can be whatever tone the dancer feels matches their skin and or who they are as a dancer best.
-Hair should be neatly pulled back and secure, and all clothing should be neat, tidy and well-fitting to allow teachers to see how the dancers' muscles are working.
+While traditionally ballet based programs have strict dress code policies, at développé we feel strongly that a dancer who feels like they look their best will dance their best.
+Thus for ballet classes dancers are to wear ballet cut leotards (no skirt attached, or extra embellishments) and tights (for dancers identifying as female) or fitted t-shirts and tights (for dancers identifying as male) that make them feel that way.
+Tights and shoes need to be of a matching tone to allow for a clean seamless line but can be whatever tone the dancer feels matches their skin and or who they are as a dancer best.
+Hair should be neatly pulled back and secure (in a bun for dancers identifying as female) and all clothing should be neat, tidy and well fitting to allow teachers to see how their muscles are working.
+Any jewelry that inhibits movement and/or is distracting for the teacher or dancer should not be worn.
 For modern classes the same standards should be applied to active wear and cotton socks.

 Costume fee for Nutcracker and end of the year showcase - $300